“Get on line! Keep moving fella’s! We need to push them out in the open and win this fight once and for all!”

 Perhaps the most anticipated part of the festival, the Civil War Reenactments draw in large crowds and a very engaged audience anxious to see just a brief glimpse of what life may have been like for a small unit engaged in a battle at any point during the American Civil War.

-If you are looking for a little bit of excitement or if you have a Civil War Ancestor yourself (and I bet you do!), make sure to attend the Civil War Reenactments at the 49th Annual Harvest Festival at the Greene County Historical Society on Saturday, October 17, 2020.
+If you are looking for a little bit of excitement or if you have a Civil War Ancestor yourself (and I bet you do!), make sure to attend the Civil War Reenactments at the annual Harvest Festival at the Greene County Historical Society.
 It’s an experience you’ll be sure to remember!